 The foot is only second to the hand for afferentation or input into the spinal cord and brain.
 That means the orchestra leader is telling other parts of the body how to react.

 The foot is an amazing adapter; it deforms itself to absorb our mass and momentum as it crashes into the ground.
 Then, within fractions of a second, the foot adapts into a rigid foundation for the body to propel itself.

 The foot converts its ground reaction and forces into inward twisting of the lower leg and upper thigh.
 Most biomechanists feel this conversion is the most important motion in the body.
 It is the key that turns on the ignition that starts the body.
-Without this conversion, the whole body, but especially the knee and hip, are at a giant disadvantage.
+Without this conversion, the whole body, especially the knee and hip, is at a giant disadvantage.

 Arguments can easily be made for shoulder dysfunction or even headaches linked to foot dysfunction.
-It seems then like a daunting task to solve any problem that exists within a chain reaction.
+It seems like a daunting task to solve any problem within a chain reaction.
 The key is to base care on motion faults and not symptoms.
 The healthcare provider must see problems from a holistic point of view because there is so much intra-connection that links motion in the body.

 As I see it now in health care, a great problem is being driven too much by symptoms.
 So, for example, if I go to the orthopedic surgeon with knee pain, it will consist of an evaluation of my knee.
 That will never be adequate; as you are starting to see, the foot may be a huge part of my knees’ dysfunction.
 So I believe that if someone is treating you and they only evaluate and treat the area of complaint, consider leaving that provider.